dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

 When running the Dapr sidecar (`daprd`) with your application on EKS (AWS Kubernetes) node/pod already attached to an IAM policy defining access to AWS resources, you **must not** provide AWS access-key, secret-key, and tokens in the definition of the component spec.
 {{% /alert %}}

+#### SNS/SQS Contention with Dapr

+Fundamentally, SNS aggregates messages from multiple publisher topics into a single SQS queue by creating SQS subscriptions to those topics.
+As a subscriber, the SNS/SQS PubSub component consumes messages from that sole SQS queue.
+However, like any SQS consumer, the component cannot selectively retrieve only messages published to specific SNS topics it is configured to subscribe to.
+This can result in the component receiving messages originating from topics without associated handlers.
+Typically this occurs during component initialization, if infrastructure subscriptions are ready before component subscription handlers, or during shutdown, if component handlers are removed before infrastructure subscriptions.
+Since this issue affects any SQS consumer of multiple SNS topics, the component cannot prevent consuming messages from topics lacking handlers.
+When this happens, the component logs an error indicating such messages were erroneously retrieved.

 ## Create an SNS/SQS instance